ÉCOLE SECONDAIRE OAK BAY HIGH SCHOOL STUDENT CODE OF CONDUCT & EXPECTATIONS

 - Responses to unacceptable conduct are fair, and consistent, while reflective of the particular circumstances of each individual case.

 - Disciplinary action, wherever possible, is preventative and restorative, rather than merely punitive.

 - Students are encouraged to participate in the development of meaningful consequences.

-- The school will take all reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of code of conduct.
+- We will take all reasonable steps to prevent retaliation against anyone who has made a complaint of a breach of the Code of Conduct.

 School administrators and counsellors may have a responsibility to advise other parties of serious breaches of the Code of Conduct.
 For example:

 - parents/guardians of student offender(s) – in every instance